 In Upper Amazon, along the Río Ucayali lives the tribe that consists of around 35,000 people living in over three hundred villages – the Shipibo.
 Despite 300 years of sporadic contact with civilized world and massive conversion to Christianity in the 1950’s and 60’s, the Shipibo people maintain a strong tribal identity and retain many of their ancient shamanic practices.
 According to the tradition that reaches back thousands of years, several members of the community were carrying the ancient knowledge and art of communicating between the physical and the spiritual worlds – healers, shamans calling on the spirits, with the knowledge and skills to restore the balance in one`s body, and in community.

-Events that Natasha is leading are authentic shamanic ceremonies targeted for small groups people with the focus on individual deep work in shipibo vegetalismo tradition.
+Events that I am leading are authentic shamanic ceremonies targeted for small groups people with the focus on individual deep work.